lites-tech-team/.github/README.md

 # .github

-This is a shared, public repository for sharing
+This is a shared, private repository for sharing

 - ISSUE_TEMPLATES
 - etc.